dougeby/IntuneDocs/intune-user-help/existing-company-email-account-found.md

 # An existing company email account was found

-If you had access to your work or school emails from your mobile device *before* you got your device managed, we recommend that you:
+You might have had mobile device access to your work or school email account *before* you got your device managed.
+If your device is now managed, we recommend that you:

 * Disconnect the existing work email account from your device.
 * Resync device settings from the Company Portal app.

+These steps will ensure that your device meets your company's security requirements, and that your emails remain secure.

 1. On your device, go to **Settings** and find your connected accounts.
 Setting names will very across devices.
 For example:
  * On an iOS device, select **Password & Accounts**.